5/8/2025

 Conference Operator

 I would like to welcome everyone to Saverio Corporation's first quarter 2025 conference call.
 All lines have been placed on mute to prevent any background noise.
 After the speaker's remarks, there will be a question and answer session.
 To ask a question during the session, you need to press star 101 on your telephone.
 You will then hear an automated message advising your hand is raised.
 To withdraw your question, please press star 101 again.
-This call may contain forward-looking statements which are subject to a disclosure statement contained in Saverio's most recent press release issued on May 7, 2025, with respect to its quarter first quarter 2025 results.
-Thank you Mr. Barassa.
+This call may contain forward-looking statements which are subject to a disclosure statement contained in Severia's most recent press release issued on May 7, 2025, with respect to its first quarter 2025 results.
+Thank you, Mr. Bourassa.
 You may begin your conference.

 speaker

-Sebastian Barassa
+Sebastian Bourassa

 speaker